 An Explanation of Benefits (EOB) typically contains the information required by the IRS.

 Your election is the amount of funds you choose to have available in your FSA during the plan year.
-Be aware that the IRS sets contribution limits for medical FSAs and dependent care FSAs (dependent care FSA limit is $5,000 per household, while you can find the medical FSA limits for 2020 in this blog post).
+Be aware that the IRS sets contribution limits for medical FSAs and dependent care FSAs (you can find the medical FSA limits for 2022 in this blog post).
 Your election will then be deducted from your employer’s paycheck on a regular basis throughout the plan year.

 FSAs are governed by the IRS’ use-or-lose rule, which states that any funds in an FSA must be spent by the end of the plan year or else be forfeited to the plan.
 However, if your employer’s FSA includes a carryover or grace period, then you’ll have additional flexibility to spend down your balance.

 |Carryover, noun||The balance you can carry over from your FSA to the following plan year.
 Your employer (per IRS regulations) is allowed to offer up to a $570 carryover in 2022.
 This amount is indexed for inflation.|